 You’ll now find the music recognition button — which features the Shazam logo — in Control Center.
 When you want to identify a song, simply tap the button and give it a little time to work its magic.

-Shazam will also show you song lyrics in real time as the track plays, and a short preview of the track.
+Shazam also will show you song lyrics in real time as the track plays, and a short preview of the track.
 Apple Music subscribers can tap a button to play the full version of the song (assuming it is available on Apple Music).